Most employers are obliged to have an occupational pension scheme for their employees.

 - Enterprises where the working hours and pay of at least one employee without ownership interests in the company correspond to 75% or more of a full-time position

 - Enterprises employing people with working hours and pay corresponding to 20% or more of a full-time position, provided that the work they carry out total at least two full-time equivalent years.

 The pension scheme must be established within six months of the date on which the obligation to have an occupational pension scheme arose.
 If the employer fails to comply with this obligation, the employees are entitled to back payment by the employer of the amounts that should have been paid pursuant to law.

 No tax shall be deducted from the enterprise's pension contributions, but they must be included in the basis for the employer's National Insurance contributions.

 Mandatory occupational pensions (OTP) schemes must include old-age pensions and exemption from payment of contributions/premiums in the event of disablement.
 The enterprise can voluntarily include other benefits in the pension scheme, for example disability pension and surviving spouse's pension.

-With a defined-benefit scheme, the pension benefit is fixed, while the enterprise's expenses will depend on the return on pension assets and pay levels.
-Normally, the the pension benefit will be defined as a certain percentage of the employee's pay when he/she reaches retirement age.
+With a defined-benefit scheme, the pension benefit is predictable for the employee, while the enterprise's expenses will depend partly on age and salary levels.
+Normally, the pension benefit will be defined as a certain percentage of the employee's pay when he/she reaches retirement age.

 The type of occupational pension scheme chosen by an enterprise can have considerable consequences for individual employees.
 Insurance companies, banks and securities firms all provide solutions that meet the OTP requirements.